-- 1.1 The core purpose of Beaucroft School, reflected in our 'Ethos and Aims' statement, is to ensure the best possible education and pastoral provision for our students, enabling them to be highly successful learners, to achieve their full-academic potential, and to experience high levels of emotional and physical well-being.
-Students are the heart of the school. - 1.2 We believe, therefore, that it is best practice to seek every opportunity to hear the views of our students about their school; how they perceive it, what they like about it and how they would like it to improve.
+- 1.1 The core purpose of Beaucroft School and College, reflected in our 'Ethos and Aims' statement, is to ensure the best possible education and pastoral provision for our students, enabling them to be highly successful life-long learners, to achieve their full-academic potential, and to experience high levels of emotional and physical well-being.
+Students are the heart of the school and college. - 1.2 We believe, therefore, that it is best practice to seek every opportunity to hear the views of our students about their school and college; how they perceive it, what they like about it and how they would like it to improve.
 Issues raised by students will range from the everyday for example, arrangements at lunchtime to more strategic issues such as developing the outdoor environment.
-We believe that we should seek, wherever possible, to respond to students' views and thereby enable them to play a part in shaping our school's future development. - 1.3 The Department for Education, through the Ofsted Framework for Inspection, expects school to invite, consider and respond to the views of students.
-In carrying out inspections, Ofsted will seek the views of students both through a survey and by talking with students in school during the inspection. - 1.4 The key principles of this policy are: - that our students have a unique and invaluable perspective on the life of our school; - that their feelings, views and insights warrant the attention of and a response from - the leadership of the school; - that opportunities should be created for student's views to play a part in shaping the future development of our school.
+We believe that we should seek, wherever possible, to respond to students' views and thereby enable them to play a part in shaping our school and college's future development. - 1.3 The Department for Education, through the Ofsted Framework for Inspection, expects the school and college to invite, consider and respond to the views of students.
+In carrying out inspections, Ofsted will seek the views of students both through a survey and by talking with students in school and college during the inspection. - 1.4 The key principles of this policy are: - that our students have a unique and invaluable perspective on the life of our school and college; - that their feelings, views and insights warrant the attention of and a response from - the leadership of the school and college; - that opportunities should be created for student's views to play a part in shaping the future development of our school and college.